Kotlin/KEEP/proposals/stdlib/hex-format.md

 * The prefix of the hex representation
 * The suffix of the hex representation
 * Whether to remove leading zeros in the hex representation
+* The minimum number of hexadecimal digits to be used in the hex representation

 For formatting `ByteArray`:
 * Whether upper case or lower case hexadecimal digits should be used